arpitjindal97/raspbian-recipes/README.md

 # Raspbian Recipes

 This repo contains various scripts to configure for Raspberry Pi.
+They can also be used with other Linux distributions by making slight changes.

 If you want to make your raspberry pi a router or something than you won't have to spent days to make it work.
 You just have to grab right recipe and put it in correct place and install few basic packages.